10 Common Intermittent Fasting Myths

 Leptin is a signaling hormone in the body that largely controls your hunger levels.
 Poor sleep, stress, binge eating, and chronic calorie restriction can all contribute to leptin resistance which will ultimately contribute to the tendency to overeat.

 Intermittent fasting helps to improve blood sugar stability and leptin sensitivity which should improve impulse control over binge eating.
-If you are still struggling to overcome your cravings, you may find benefit in reading about a ketogenic diet and optimizing your dopamine levels:
+If you are still struggling to overcome your cravings, you may find benefit in reading this article about how to optimize your dopamine levels:

 You Shouldn’t Exercise While Fasting